ApexRMS/demosales/README.md

-# sample-sales
+# demosales
-Sample Sales SyncroSim Base Package
+demosales SyncroSim Base Package is an example of a very simple sales forecasting model developed in the MS .Net framework languages.